NGOs Claim Israeli Agent Barkan In North Korea

 Police found that Kelman, Cara and another two individuals had been operating in Auckland since November 2003.
 Cara had traveled in and out of New Zealand 24 times since October 2000.

-Posted by Veterans Today on Apr 9 2013, With 0 Reads, Filed under Editor, World.
+Posted by GPD on April 9, 2013, With 2126 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.